 - What question does my product or service answer, which problem does it solve?

-We’ve got more of this in our ebook.
+We’ve got more of this in our SEO copywriting course.
 You should then take two steps with the keywords you come up with:

 Step 1: How many keywords should I target?